hanford/next-offline/readme.md

 </table>

 ## Cache strategies
 By default `next-offline` has the following blanket runtime caching strategy.
 If you customize `next-offline` with `workboxOpts`, the default behaviour will not be passed into `workbox-webpack-plugin`.
+This [article](https://developers.google.com/web/tools/workbox/guides/generate-service-worker/webpack#adding_runtime_caching) is great at breaking down various different cache recipes.
 ```js
 {
   globPatterns: ['static/**/*'],